ganeti/ganeti/doc/design-optables.rst

 CONTINUE.

-Filter chains are processed in increasing order of priority (lowest number means highest priority), then watermark, then uuid.
+Filter chains are processed in increasing order of priority (lowest number means highest priority), then watermark, then UUID.

 Predicates available for the filter rules
 -----------------------------------------